The following section describes step number 4 of process deployment, as described in From Studio to the cloud.

 This action disables the Maintenance window:

-This action takes up a few minutes:
+This action can take a few minutes:

-6. Verifying your processes and service.
+6. Verify your processes and service

 What should I do next?

 For more information about this topic, refer to Continuous improvement and incremental deployments.